bagaturchess/Bagatur/Sources/LearningAPI/readme.txt

  */

-For the latest and greatest version of this readme file you can visit the SVN repository and check the UCITracker sub-project:
+For the latest and greatest version of this readme file you can visit the SVN repository and check the LearningAPI sub-project:
 SVN repository https://bagaturchess.svn.sourceforge.net/svnroot/bagaturchess